maltezfaria/LevelSetMethods.jl/docs/src/terms.md

 fig
 ```

-Note that the results are similar to the previous example.
+The outcome closely matches that of the previous approach.